Cisco Shrinks Campus and Cuts Staff, Ending an Era

 When Cisco announced its plan in August to eliminate over 5,000 more jobs, the company forced employees to wait nearly a month to find out who was specifically affected—a plan that resonated poorly with staff, some of whom took the opportunity to try and jump ship.
 “It’s a lot of anxiety, but the month heads up has given me time to prepare my resume and put out some applications thankfully,” wrote one Cisco employee caught in the month-long limbo, who commented on Reddit.
 “Our team morale however is in the gutter, and makes getting work done very difficult.”

-Cisco’s layoffs also don’t appear to have reduced the overall employee population dramatically.
+So far this year, Cisco’s layoffs hadn't reduced the overall employee population by that much.
 As of July 27, 2024, Cisco had 90,400 employees, a 6% increase over the prior year.
-Still, there are rumors that the Cisco layoffs affected more workers than publicized.
-Certainly, 7% of nearly 90,000 comes to more than 10,000 people.
-Ultimately, only upcoming financial reports will reveal whether the layoffs have been effective in reducing Cisco’s operationing costs.
+But that likely includes a lot of Splunk employees.
+The feeling is that the current round of Cisco layoffs is affecting a lot of workers and will have a bigger impact.
+Certainly, 7% of nearly 90,000 amounts to a 6,300 reduction in headcount, so you can expect the math to change.
+Ultimately, only upcoming financial reports will reveal to what extent the layoffs have been effective in reducing Cisco’s total operating costs.

 Splunk’s Role Expands, But Can They Integrate?